Written For ParentCircle Website new design update

 Gender violence has existed for centuries.
 Yet it was only a couple of decades ago that this issue started getting the attention it deserved.
-However, with gender violence becoming a widely-discussed topic, the mindset of people towards it is gradually changing.
+However, with gender violence becoming a widely-discussed topic, the mindset of people toward it is gradually changing.
 Parents now are more aware of the severity of damage it can cause to the victim and are keener than ever to protect their children, especially girls.
+In this scenario, raising a gender-sensitive child becomes important and the need of the hour.
 Many schools have also taken up the issue and are conducting various programs to educate both children and parents about gender violence and the ways to tackle it.

 The continuous debate and focus on gender violence have also helped in changing its definition and widening its scope.
 It is no longer limited to just sexual abuse or inappropriate touching.
 Gender violence now includes all forms of violence perpetrated against a person of a particular gender with the intention to cause physical, mental, economic, or sexual harm.
 Violent acts that are now covered under gender violence include: